 Audiospatial is an exciting task that uses sound localization to help train noise awareness.
 The task will start with either 4 o 8 purple targets spawned in a locked position around you.
 Speed mode has 4 targets and precision mode has 8 spawned around you at each corner.
 A gunshot will fire from one of the targets specifically, you fire at the one you think it came from and it will turn blue if you picked correctly and red if you picked wrong.
 The targets will stay up the entire time and only change colors based on whether you fired the correct one or not.
 The task length is the standard 60 seconds.

-Audiospatial is currently available in two task typed (Speed and Precision) and one map (Graybox).
+Audiospatial is currently available in two task types (Speed and Precision) and one map (Graybox).
 It will eventually be available on all maps, however.

 The purpose of Audiospatial is to help improve and train your ability to hear and spot where sounds come from around your character and improve your reaction time and precision when it comes to firing back.
 This is incredibly useful for most if not all competitive fps games where your enemies could be approaching and firing from any side.
 Even if you’re not the one under fire, it’s still important to improve your ability to pinpoint where a shot is coming from so you know where your enemies are.